A Helmsman is a very important member of the bridge team.

 After that, the old helmsman should first observe if the relieving helmsman can manage the rudder well.

-He can also give insights from what he experienced while on the wheel.
+He can also give insights from what he experienced while steering.

 Lastly, he should leave the bridge when the new helmsman has the hang of it, or if the captain sends him down earlier.